Julien Jeanneney — professeur de droit public à l'Université de Strasbourg

 Photo

-table of contents
+table of content

 Introduction and critical edition of ten texts on constitutional law by Pierre-Louis Rœderer - including one unpublished text found in the French National Archives.
 A jurist and a major member of Napoleon's first Council of State, Rœderer played an important role during the Revolution and the Empire.
 Between 1788 and 1835, he expressed his constitutional thinking in a number of notes, articles and pamphlets.
 The interest of these texts stems both from their theoretical scope and from what they reveal: a singular narration of the events of the Revolution, placed in the service of an institutional project.
 Through them, Rœderer contributes to forging a collective understanding of a political modernity then under construction.
 Beyond an apparently descriptive project of the revolutionary events, his work conceals a prescriptive ambition, with two main dimensions: the consolidation of a sovereign political community which requires, according to him, a representative form of government.